-This is the 25th edition of a publication that the Legislative Fiscal Office first completed in January of 1979.
+This is the 27th edition of a publication that the Legislative Fiscal Office first completed in January of 1979.
 The book is intended as a reference source for the most basic information about Alabama's taxes and revenues.
-An electronic version of this publication may be accessed on the Legislative Services Agency-Fiscal Division website at www.lsa.state.al.us.

-This publication involved the entire staff of the Legislative Agency Services-Fiscal Division.
-Daniel Davenport directed the project and was responsible for writing the final edition.
-The research and data collection was accomplished by the staff analysts.
+This publication involved the entire staff of the Legislative Services Agency-Fiscal Division.
+John Stathopoulos directed the project and was responsible for editing the final edition.
+The research and data collection were accomplished by the staff analysts.

-Legislative history information has been updated to include acts established through the 2017 Regular Session of the Legislature.
-Collection information has been updated to include fiscal year 2017 receipts.
-For most revenue sources, comparison with other states information was updated in November 2017.
+Legislative history information has been updated to include acts established through the 2019 Regular Session of the Legislature.
+Collection information has been updated to include fiscal year 2019 receipts.
+Comparisons with other states are provided for some revenue sources and were last updated in November 2019.

 The primary sources used in compiling this information were the Code of Alabama 1975, the Acts of Alabama, and the Commerce Clearing House's State Tax Guide.
-The data for revenue collections was obtained primarily from the Department of Revenue's Revenue Abstract reports and revenue reports issued by the Department of Finance.
+The data for revenue collections was obtained primarily from the Department of Revenue's Revenue Abstract reports and revenue reports prepared by the Department of Finance.